 - You can use beef broth, vegetable broth, or chicken broth in this.

-- If you are not one Whole 30, feel free to add black beans and pinto beans for even more protein.
+- If you are not on the Whole 30, feel free to add black beans and pinto beans for even more protein.

 - Keep the lid on while simmering because the condensation/steam will help cook the potatoes faster and it will keep the liquid inside, keeping the chili from getting too thick.